akclifto/SER322_Team2_Db_Application/README.md

   * Readme with instructions on creating the database and setting up the application
   * Video (approximately 5 minutes in length) demonstrating the application and explaining the structure of the code.

+# Deliverable 3: Database Implementation (Complete)
+* Given the E-R diagram and sets of attributes for each entity, the next step is to convert the E-R model into a relational model and implement the database tables:
+  * Data should be supplied for each table.
+The amount of data should be such that the application can be tested and demonstrated.
+  * Identify and write a variety of SQL queries to demonstrate the usefulness of your database Deliverables (via Canvas):
+  * Relational Model figure (similar to Assignment 4)
+  * SQL scripts (scripts for creation of the database and tables)
+  * SQL Scripts to load tables with sample data
+  * SQL scripts for most important queries (SELECT queries)